-Winter is a such a season of surprises.
+Scotland in winter such a season of surprises

-It's a pleasure to put down on paper some of my thoughts on winter on such a *dreich day.
+It’s a pleasure to put down on paper some of my thoughts on Scotland in winter on such a *dreich day.

 *Dreich – wet, dull, gloomy, disal, dreary or any combination of these.
 Scottish weather at its most miserable.
 The “ch” is pronounced as in Scots loch or German ach.

-I've tried to summarise in a short sound-bite format thoughts and phrases often used to by us (Nory and I) to describe day to day observations and thoughts.
+I’ve tried to summarise in a short sound-bite format thoughts and phrases often used by us (Nory and I) to describe Scotland in winter

 Our days can be so clear, bright and fresh at times.
 On the clear days when the air is crisp and fresh, the ground can be as solid as white concrete with a shimmering sparkle.